sainiteshb/NASA-Apod-flutter/README.md

 # Contribute

-Fork and add the new features and send a pull request .
+Fork and add new features and send a pull request .

 Happy Hacktoberfest !😉